xenonview-com/view-swift-sdk/CONTRIBUTING.md

 ## Working on features

-If you're interested on working on a feature for us we have a backlog, please contact us directly and we can find a good one.
+If you're interested on working on a feature for us, we have a backlog, please contact us directly, and we can find a good one.

 ## Code reviews

-All submissions, including submissions by project members, require review and we use GitHub's pull requests for this purpose.
+All submissions, including submissions by project members, require review, and we use GitHub's pull requests for this purpose.
 Please consult [GitHub Help](https://help.github.com/articles/about-pull-requests/) if you need more information about using pull requests.